What Are Automated Market Makers (AMMs)?

 AMMs can be incorporated in any organization as long as the requirement of the smart contract is fulfilled.
 AMM examples are Uniswap, Balancers and Curves.

 DeFi has reshaped the financial landscape with new technologies and models.
 Central to its surge is the Automated Market Maker (AMM).
 The concept of an automated market maker crypto is gaining traction as a pivotal component in the DeFi realm.
-Here’s a deep dive into how automated market makers function and why they are vital in the world of DeFi.
+Here’s a deep dive into how crypto amms function and why they are vital in the world of DeFi.

 Decentralized Finance and the Role of Automated Market Makers (AMMs)